darktable-org/dtdocs/content/module-reference/processing-modules/highpass.md

 ---

 _**Note:** This module performs blurs in Lab color space, which can result in undesirable effects, and is no longer recommended.
-Instead, use the [contrast equalizer](./contrast-equalizer.md) module for fine sharpness or the [local contrast](./local-contrast.md) module for general sharpness._
+Instead, use the [contrast equalizer](./contrast-equalizer.md) module for fine sharpness or the [local contrast](./local-contrast.md) module for general sharpness._  One such effect is that highlights will be clipped **even in areas not selected by a mask** when using Lab or RGB(display) blending modes as a result of performing display-referred operations in the scene-referred portion of the [_pixel pipe_](../../darkroom/pixelpipe/the-pixelpipe-and-module-order.md).

 ---